Skip to main content

 A.R.S. § 14-2509(A)

-When you physically destroy a subsequent will that had completely replaced an earlier one, the earlier will remains revoked unless there is clear evidence you intended it to come back.
-Circumstances of the revocation and your own statements at the time can establish that intent, but the burden is on proving it.
+When you physically destroy a subsequent will that had completely replaced an earlier one, the earlier will remains revoked.
+There must be clear evidence you intended it to come back.
+Circumstances of the revocation and your own statements at the time can establish that the testator intended the previous will to take effect as executed.
+But the burden is on proving it.

 Partial Revocation Works Differently

 The rules shift when the subsequent will only partially revoked the previous one.
-If you destroy the will that partially revoked the earlier document, the revoked portions of the earlier will are presumed to come back into effect.
+If you destroy the will that partially revoked the earlier document, the revoked portions are presumed to come back into effect.
 The presumption flips.
 You would need evidence showing you did not intend the original provisions to be restored.

 When a third will revokes the second (rather than physical destruction), the analysis changes again.
-The earlier will is revived only to the extent the third will's terms indicate that intent.
-In practice, that means the third will must specifically reference the earlier provisions it intends to reinstate.
+The earlier will is revived only to the extent the third will's terms show that intent.
+In practice, the third will must specifically reference the earlier provisions it intends to reinstate.

 This layered approach reflects a simple principle: Arizona law does not guess what you wanted.
-Each revocation stands on its own, and revival requires evidence of intent.
-For families managing multiple versions of estate documents, working with a partner attorney to ensure each new document clearly addresses the fate of all prior versions avoids this complexity entirely.
+Each revocation stands on its own.
+Revival requires evidence of intent.
+For families managing multiple versions of estate documents, working with qualified counsel to ensure each new document clearly addresses the fate of all prior versions avoids this complexity entirely.

 A. If a testator revokes a subsequent will that wholly revoked a previous will under section 14-2507, subsection A, paragraph 2, the previous will remains revoked unless it is revived.
 The previous will is revived if it is evident from the circumstances of the revocation of the subsequent will or from the testator's contemporary or subsequent declarations that the testator intended the previous will to take effect as executed.
 B. If a testator revokes a subsequent will that partly revoked a previous will under section 14-2507, subsection A, paragraph 2, the revoked part of the previous will is revived unless it is evident from the circumstances of the revocation of the subsequent will or from the testator's contemporary or subsequent declarations that the testator did not intend the revoked part to take effect as executed.
 C. If a testator revokes a subsequent will that revoked a previous will in whole or in part by another later will, the previous will remains revoked in whole or in part, unless the testator revives it or its revoked part.
 The previous will or its revoked part is revived to the extent it appears from the terms of the later will that the testator intended the previous will to take effect.